-MotaWord raised $500K from a strategic partner in France at $10M valuation.
-The company will be hiring business development professionals in Europe with this recent round of financing.
+MotaWord raised $500K from a strategic partner in France at $10M valuation and will be hiring business development professionals with this round of financing.

-We love Google Docs, turns out so do our clients.
 We heard that many of them use Google Docs and MotaWord together but they have to pass through downloading their files in other formats to upload them back on our platform.
-We say NO MORE...

 MotaWord, the world’s fastest human translation platform today announced the appointment of Mr. Kerem Onen as Business Development Director for France.

 Translate a business card into Chinese

 It makes a lot of sense to have your business card translated into a language that does not have the Latin alphabet but in the case of China (and Japan) it goes beyond that.

 Happy 4th from MotaWord

 Eleven score, a dozen and seven years ago (don't worry the math is correct) our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.